 In healthy people, such damage typically heals in a day or two.
 But in people with Crohn’s disease, the wounds fester, causing abdominal pain, bleeding, diarrhea, and other unpleasant symptoms.

-A recent study comes out by the Washington University School of Medicine in St. Louis and the Cleveland Clinic have discovered that a fungus found in foods such as cheese and processed meats can infect sites of intestinal damage in mice and people with Crohn’s and prevent healing.
+A recent study by the Washington University School of Medicine in St. Louis and the Cleveland Clinic has discovered that a fungus found in foods such as cheese and processed meats can infect sites of intestinal damage in mice and people with Crohn’s and prevent healing.
 However, it was found that the antifungal medication eliminates the fungus and allows the wounds to heal.

-The study offers a potent new approach to improve intestinal wound healing and reducing symptoms of Crohn’s disease.
+The study offers a potent new approach to improving intestinal wound healing and reducing symptoms of Crohn’s disease.

 As scientists noted, the study does not suggest that people should stop eating cheese and processed meat.
 Scientists are looking forward to finding a correlation between diet and the abundance of this fungus in the intestine.
 If so, it is possible dietary modulation could lower the fungus levels and thereby reduce symptoms of Crohn’s disease.